 I’ll be the first to admit that I have a major love/hate relationship with school holidays.
 I really do love having my kids home.
 Honestly, there’s nothing better.
 I absolutely adore spending time with them.
 Especially now that they don’t need to be convinced to take a nap every afternoon.
 I love our relaxed mornings, our late movie nights, the lack of school lunches and drop-offs.

 I love that the kids get a break from the school routine, which, by the end of each term, is clearly dragging them down.

 But, what I find a bit tricky, is finding a way to be a good mum AND a good employee at the same time.
 Juggling work and family really is the pits.

-Because, the thing is, even though the school drop offs stop for two weeks (yay!), work doesn’t.
+Because, the thing is, even though the school drop-offs stop for six to eight weeks (yay!), work doesn’t.
 Not unless I’m super organised and managed to book annual leave.
 Which I’m not.
 And I didn’t.

 School holidays in the 21st century.
 No harvesting involved

 Truth be told, the modern-day schooling system isn’t designed for today’s working households.
 Especially not the school holidays.
 That’s when juggling work and family really gets hard.

 It’s an archaic system based on life in the 19th century when kids needed to leave school at 3pm to get home in time to help their parents toil the fields before dark.
 School holidays revolved around the harvest of the fruit, or wheat, or potatoes, or whatever-the-f-they-were-toiling-in-the-first-place.